 Around the same time, proposals were put forward to redevelop the Grampian Chicken site in Five Ash Down and initial proposals were received to develop the land behind the Buxted Inn.
 To assist with both the creation of the new hall and a ‘heart to the village’ on the Ionides site, the parish council secured the promise of Section 106 contribution of £100,000 from the development in Five Ash Down.
 However, the same was not forthcoming from the developer of the land in Buxted (as it is a voluntary contribution), but what was achieved was to negotiate the moving of the allocated play space which was to be situated on the estate, to across the road to the Ionides site – thus the receipt of developer contributions for ‘off site play equipment’ which totalled £156,000.
 This would help to provide a play space for all in the community to use and would assist in creating the heart to the village.

-The original vision for the Ionides site was to have a new hall and a replacement, more modest looking doctors surgery.
+The original vision for the Ionides site was to have a new hall and a replacement, more modest looking doctor’s surgery.
 It was very much hoped that the works could be carried out simultaneously, thus having a cohesive, less interrupted period of development and an integrated site.
 However, the NHS were able to provide funds for a planning application and subsequent development of the surgery before the parish council were able to move this project further forward at that time.

 Having had the vision, based on the Parish Plan, the parish council were very keen to ensure that it was the community that took the project forward.
 The last thing the parish council wished to do was to enforce a new village hall onto a community that did not want it.
 It committed to assisting the project as far as practicably possible, but it had to be driven by those who lived in the community.
 Thus, the formation of the HOBI Group (Heart of Buxted Initiative) which subsequently became the Buxted Community Hall Trust, formed by members of the community with a representative from the parish council.
 The parish council said they would obtain the planning permission for the new hall.